Drug and Alcohol Rehab Treatment for Muslims

 “The intense stigma that many Muslims associate with substance misuse can stop people seeking life-saving treatment.”

-At Castle Craig, our assessments and treatments are completely confidential.
-We help people find the resilience and strength they need to enter into recovery and live a free and meaningful life.
+At Castle Craig, our drug and alcohol addiction assessments and treatments are completely private and confidential.
+We help individuals following the Islamic faith, as well as others, find the resilience and strength they need to enter faith-based recovery and live a free and meaningful life.

-Our therapists work closely with patients to help them deal with other co-occurring issues such as trauma, depression and anxiety that take away your power and hope and prevent recovery.
+Our therapists work closely with patients to help them deal with other co-occurring issues such as trauma, depression and anxiety that can take away your power or hope and prevent recovery.

 What Is Important for Muslims Seeking Drug or Alcohol Rehab